How Insurance Companies Develop Rate Changes

 The end result is a rate indication — a calculated percentage showing how much rates need to change company-wide to remain solvent and profitable without overcharging.
 Rates must satisfy three legal standards in virtually every state: they must be adequate (enough to cover expected claims), not excessive (not generating unreasonable profits), and not unfairly discriminatory (based on actual risk differences, not arbitrary factors).

 Understanding what drives these numbers is also key to understanding your own premium.
-Learn more about what affects your car insurance rates and how the underwriting process translates your personal risk profile into a price.
+Learn more about how car insurance premiums are calculated and the underwriting factors that translate your personal risk profile into a price.

 The Four State Regulatory Systems Explained